-This is not tasteless invalid food.
-Ann’s food is informed by both her Italian heritage and by her love of travel, cooking, and adventurous eating.
-Before immersing herself in the world of food and cooking, Ann had a long career in the fashion industry which took her to eat, and work all over the world, first from her base in Paris where she lived for 12 years, and later from New York where she finally settled down.
+Ann’s take on food is not what you’d expect given her focus.
+Before immersing herself in the world of food and cooking, Ann had a long career in the fashion industry which took her to work and eat, all over the world, first from Paris where she lived for 12 years, and later from New York where she finally settled down.
+Ann’s food is informed by both her Italian heritage, her extensive travels, and by her love of cooking and adventurous eating.

 To hear Ann talk about her work, and how she got there, listen to this wonderful interview with @rozannegold One Woman Kitchen podcast.